 Five advantages of functional chicken and turkey protein

 Bottom line, there are (at least) 5 ways that functional chicken and turkey protein can enhance the texture and yield of a chicken or turkey food product: better binding, easier to handle, shape maintenance, enhanced sliceability, and an overall improved bite.

 With this now top of mind, the choice to use FPP C or FPP T is nearly a no-brainer.
-Learn more about functional poultry protein for chicken (QBindChicken FPP C) and for turkey (QBind Turkey FPP T) here.
-You can also download a full product leaflet on these pages.
+Learn more about functional poultry protein for chicken and download our extensive paper ‘The advantages of the use of functional poultry proteins’.